Wildlife and Animal Photography

 When photographing wildlife, more often than not, the animal will be on the move.
 It won’t matter if the body is partly blurred, as long as the eyes are sharp as a tack.

-So next time you’re out photographing animals, instead of pointing the camera’s focal point at the body, aim it at the eyes instead.
+So next time you’re out practicing wildlife and animal photography, instead of pointing the camera’s focal point at the body, aim it at the eyes instead.
 You’re sure to notice a huge difference in the results.